CreativeSuzi33/CreativeSuzi33/README.md

 - 👋 Hi, I’m @CreativeSuzi33.
 It is my nick.
 My right name is Zuzana.
-- 👀 I’m interested in IT - programming, reading books and listening music...
+- 👀 I’m interested in IT - programming, software, web and blogging about it.
+I like to read books and listening to music.
 - 🌱 I’m currently learning HTML, CSS, (WordPress) and other interesting languages and technologies...
-- 💞️ I’m looking to collaborate on some websites with WordPress (blog, e-shop)...
-I am looking for a second job...
+- 💞️ I’m looking to collaborate on some websites with WordPress (blog, e-shop).
+I am looking for a second job (part-time work in the afternoon).
-- 📫 How to reach me ... by email/Facebook (@kreativneprodukty)
+- 📫 How to reach me ... by email/Facebook (creativesuzi33@gmail.com / @kreativneprodukty).

 <!---
 CreativeSuzi33/CreativeSuzi33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.